sboursault/training/training-walkthrough.md

 ### Optimize with api call

-Let's refacator the login command to use apis instead of the UI.
+Let's refactor the login command to use apis instead of the UI.

 _The trainer gives examples of api requests (using curl) to login and logout._